Best of NYC in 10 Days

 • Maman A cute cafe with several locations across the city

 • The Stand is a great comedy club near Union Square.
-They might not always have the biggest comics like the cellar but they don’t upcharge or require a drink minimum.
+It’s not quite as well known as the cellar but they don’t upcharge or require a drink minimum.
 Plus they have great food.

 • Joe’s Pizza has several locations across the city and is well known for being Spider-man’s workplace and popular with a lot of celebrities too